 "I tell you my life and y'all don't believe me when I say it."
 It’s important to highlight that last quoted bar in "4PM In Calabasas"—he makes a frank statement about the weight of his words because it’s easy to dismiss such robust lyricism as tough talk and not realism.
 Don't see him just as Drake, but as an artist haunted by traitors, paranoid by the phony and only slipping deeper into distrust.
 Drake isn’t a street guy, he isn't someone like 21 Savage who doesn't need assistance when it comes to street politics, but since Take Care he’s voiced that there are people around who are prepared to come off the hip for his wellbeing―”No Long Talk” salutes enforcement like Chubbs and Baka.
 You can see this as tough talk or realize he’s further surrounding himself with men who are about action as his star continues to rise.

 Why would Drake, of all rappers, need this kind of protection?
 The answer lies in the past.
 In May of 2009, a 22-year-old Drake was robbed at gunpoint for $4,000 and a chain gifted by Lil Wayne.
 He was in Toronto on a date, a date that ended with staring down the barrel of a gun.
-Before So Far Gone, he was known more for being in a wheelchair than rapping―a grown child star and not yet a country’s shining deity.
-The woman was unharmed, her purse unsnatched, a tiny detail that led Drake to believe he had been set up.
+Before So Far Gone, he was known more for being in a wheelchair than rapping—a grown child star and not yet a country’s shining deity.
+The woman was unharmed, her purse unsnatched.
+A tiny detail, but one that led Drake to believe he had been set up.

 Drake walked away from the incident physically unscathed, but the event changed him.
 The good kid in a good city had encountered his own Master Splinter's daughter.
 You can hear it through his music how this one incident molded his mindset concerning women—like he mentions on "No Tellin," he can’t even find comfort in being invited to a hotel, feeling obligated to bring a knife with him years after the occurrence ("Yeah, she invite me to the telly, keep the blade with me / When I go to check a bitch, ain't no tellin").